 Quickly access the phone numbers, emails and contact details of people you stay in regular contact with, attached to the vessels.

 Get a quick overview of the market by selecting segments and sub-segments, and find where the vessels are heading, so you can prepare before they enter a port.
-You can also get historical AIS data and see where they have been trading in the past.
+You can view their historical AIS data and see where they have been trading in the past.

 Apply various layers, such as ECA zones, piracy, marine weather or explore the congestion situation in the major canals (Suez and Panama) and find where specific vessels are trading.